Stories

 I have a problem with how the controls work in that I feel they're inconsistent and overcomplicated.
 For instance there are three different sub-screens you can go to, one for your map and two different inventory screens.
 For the first inventory screen you press A to exit but the other inventory screen and map screen you press B to exit.
 The A button can attack with a sword but with a lantern it puts it out, you use B to swing a lantern.
 And to refill a lantern you have to go to one of the inventory screens, map a jar of lantern oil to the d-pad, exit the screen by pressing A (not B which is used to exit the other screens) then press the d-pad which usually swaps an item to your B button but in this case uses a jar, but when I want to refill a jar I have to equip it with the d-pad then press B. I think it would have been better if the game filled your lantern automatically or you did it in the equipment screen.
 Another problem I have is that sometimes you have to hold down the A button to push/pull objects but sometimes you press A to grab and press A again to let go.

 Well, when I was still thinking that in the latter third of the game, when it still seemed to be "setting up for something great," I realized that it really would be just another Zelda story.
-Pretty good as far as games go, but not great by any means.
+Pretty good as far as games go, but no

 I lucked out and picked up a Wii at my local Best Buy the Sunday after Thanksgiving.
 From there I walked next door the to the Wal-Mart and purchased TP.